dimab07/pizza-express-deployment/README.md

 ## Automatic deployment of Pizza-Express application

 ### Brief description:
 This project was created to deploy the Pizza-Express application automatically.
-Pizza-Express application is based on Node.js and Redis database.
+The Pizza-Express application is based on the Node.js Web server and the Redis cache server.

 ### About the make-self-extract archive file
 The make-self-extract archive file `pizza_express_deployment.run` contains inside the `pizza_express_deployment.sh` script and the `docker-compose.yml`.